Tap30/ripple/guides/DISASTER_RECOVERY.md

 - Network errors
 - Retry attempts

-Send metrics to monitoring systems and set up alerts for anomalies.
+Use `telemetryOptions` and `TelemetryHooks` (onFlush, onSendSuccess, onSendFailure, onRetry, onDrop, onEnqueue) to feed metrics into monitoring systems and set up alerts for anomalies.

 ### 2. Graceful Degradation

 Reduce functionality under stress:

 - Switch to no-op storage when quota exceeded
-- Increase flush frequency when storage is limited
+- Decrease `batchOptions.interval` when storage is limited
-- Reduce batch size when memory is constrained
+- Reduce `batchOptions.size` when memory is constrained
 - Sample events when volume is too high

 ### 3. Testing Failure Scenarios